Q: What are Probiotics?

 A: The raw material is not pre-cooked but the finished material is dried in a tumbler oven.

 A: In the current formula, the majority of the probiotics are not derived from allergens, with the exception of one strain that is derived from a dairy source.
 The end product of this strain is not considered an allergen because, theoretically, all of the fermentation nutrients are consumed during fermentation, and after fermentation, the product is further separated/ purified.
-For the new manufacturer, we will be using in 2018, they have confirmed that none of the strains will come from dairy.
+If you have a severe dairy allergy, then you could say there is potential for very trace amounts of milk protein, but for labeling purposes, it is not considered to have any allergens.

 Q: What makes Primal Probiotics unique among all Probiotics?